UoLCompSoc/Tesseract/README.md

 Find out now!

-Latest playable version at http://www.ulcompsoc.org.uk/ld30/
+Latest playable version at http://www.ulcompsoc.org.uk/ld30/ - *DOES NOT WORK FOR v0.3, USE JAR FROM RELEASES PAGE*

 ### Code Roadmap
 1. ~~Basic Battle System~~